Serving SAP Fiori UIs

 ...See this also in capire/bookstore.

-Reasoning: This recommendation essentially follows the best practices and guiding principles of Conceptual Modeling and Separation of Concerns.
+This recommendation follows the principles of Conceptual Modeling and Separation of Concerns.

 Prefer @title and @description